playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 sbt.version=1.1.6
 ```

+At the time of this writing `1.1.6` is the latest version in the sbt 1 family, you may be able to use newer versions too.
+Check for details in the release notes of your minor version of Play 2.7.x.
+More details at the list of [sbt releases](https://github.com/sbt/sbt/releases).

 ## Deprecated APIs were removed

 Many deprecated APIs were removed in Play 2.7.
 If you are still using them, we recommend migrating to the new APIs before upgrading to Play 2.7.
 Both Javadocs and Scaladocs usually have good documentation on how to migrate.